-Since the beginning of 2016, Radware’s ERT Research division has been monitoring a number of services available on both the Clear and the Darknet.
+Since the beginning of 2016, Radware’s ERT Research division has been monitoring a number of DDoS-as-a-service tools available on both the Clear and the Darknet.
 These services make it possible for even novice hackers to purchase attack services and launch large-scale DDoS attacks at not much cost.
 In “The Growth of DDoS-as-a-Service: Stresser Services,” Radware’s ERT Researcher Daniel Smith breaks down the types of services available.

 One of the most well-known DDoS attacks to happen in recent memory was the Dyn attack of 2016.
 One year ago, an attack was launched that disrupted service on many popular web sites.
 This attack was the work of the Mirai botnet, which enslaved hundreds of thousands of IoT devices that were then used to launch additional attacks.
 In “The Dyn Attack – One Year Later” Ron Winward analyzes the attack to see how a similar attack could occur in the future.

 The motives for these attacks may differ in each case, but a robust security strategy is important to ensure that your company is protected from these threats.
 The threat landscape is constantly changing, and as we learned from the Dyn attack, you won’t always see an attack coming or know what it will look like.
 Knowledge is power – arm yourself with the resources to protect your business.